Acinar cell carcinoma of the pancreas: Signs and symptoms

 The disease is more common in men than women and the average age at diagnosis is about 60.

 Symptoms are often non-specific and include weight loss.
 A classic presentation, found in around 15% of cases includes subcutaneous nodules (due to fat necrosis) and arthralgias, caused by a release of lipase.

 Pathology

 ACC is associated with increased serum lipase and manifests in the classic presentation known as the Schmid triad (subcutaneous fat necrosis, polyarthritis, eosinophilia).

 ACC are typically large, up to 10 cm, and soft compared to pancreatic adenocarcinoma, lacking its dense stroma.
 They can arise in any part of the pancreas.

-Histomorphologically, the tumour resembles the cells of the pancreatic acini and, typically, have moderate granular cytoplasm that stain with both PAS and PASD.
+Histomorphologically, the tumour resembles the acinar cells of the pancreatic acini and, typically, have moderate granular cytoplasm that stain with both PAS and PASD.

 Diagnosis

 Light microscopy of acinar cell carcinoma.

 Relative incidences of various pancreatic neoplasms, with acinar cell carcinoma annotated near top right.

 Light microscopy of an acinar cell carcinoma biopsy typically shows granular appearance.
 Immunohistochemistry is usually positive for trypsin, chymotrypsin and lipase.
 On genetic testing, altered genes/proteins are typically found for p53, SMAD4, APC, ARID1A and GNAS.